Dashnik/Playwright_page_object/README.md

     ```bash
     npx playwright test

-## Future Plans
+## 🚀 Future Plans

-Adding tests into CI/CD
+- [x] Integrating tests into GitHub Actions as part of Continuous Integration.

-Set up a linter, Prettier, and Husky for consistent code quality and formatting.
+- [ ] Set up a linter, Prettier, and Husky for consistent code quality and formatting.

-Add API testing alongside UI tests.
+- [ ] Add API testing alongside UI tests.

-Store authentication keys securely in storageState or other locations supported by Playwright.
+- [ ] Store authentication keys securely in storageState or other locations supported by Playwright.

-Including reusable patterns directly in this repository.
+- [ ] Including reusable patterns directly in this repository such as Page-Factory.

-Implement fixture for BasePage and HomePage
+- [ ] Implement fixture for BasePage and HomePage

-### Solar System Exploration, 1950s – 1960s

-- [x] test
-- [] empty test